microsoft/verseagility/docs/setup/02 - Data Preparation Pipeline.md

 2. It creates a REST endpoint that can be used to convert documents (such as images, PDFs) into text.

 Follow the steps below to bring your documents to the right place:
-1. If you put files in the storage account "data" container, the files are processed and put in Cosmos DB following the standardized output format.
+1. If you put files in the storage account `data` container, the files are processed and put in Cosmos DB following the standardized output format.
 For testing purpose you may use this tab-delimited [Sample CSV-file](../.attachments/sample.csv) or a [Sample JSON-file](../.attachments/sample.json).

   ---
   **NOTE**

   - In case you want to transform your data, e.g. from a pandas data frame into a structured JSON, the [data preparation notebook](../../notebook/Data%20-%20Transform%20Dataframe%20to%20JSON.ipynb) might be helpful for you.
 Have a look at the standard JSON structure supported by Verseagility.
-  - For training data corpora larger than 10.000 documents, we recommend to upload them chunk-wise to the BLOB-storage, otherwise it might come to bottlenecks in the document processor function.
+  - For training data corpora larger than 10,000 documents, we recommend to upload them chunk-wise to the BLOB-storage, otherwise it might come to bottlenecks in the document processor function.
 This [data preparation notebook](../../notebook/Data%20-%20Transform%20Dataframe%20to%20JSON.ipynb) might be helpful in that case as well.

   ---